nimblemachines/stm32-chip-equates/README.md

 * when a "register" is a sub-typedef, the sub-typedef needs to get instantiated recursively - and if it is an array, several times.

+Also might be worth trying the STM32FxCube stuff to see what's there.

 # Mistakes?

 It seems like the typedef for TIM in the STM32F303 .h file is wrong.
 There